What is the Difference Between Pressure Washing and Power Washing?

 - Cover any electrical equipment, connections or outlets

-- Always start with the lowest pressure that is available
+- Always start with the lowest, or soft, pressure that is available

 - If this is your first time, begin in a less conspicuous area to get a feel for the washer